OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 |Narrative features over 40 minutes in length.
 Films submitted under this category may be invited by festival programmers to participate as an Official Selection in one of the following programs: World Cinema, Black Cinema: Under the Skin, Cine Latino, Images of Africa, Asian Frontiers, Midnight Sun (Nordic), New American Visions, Dark Out (genre), Minnesota Made Narrative Competition, Emerging Filmmaker Competition (1st or 2nd Feature).

-|The MSP International Film Festival accepts short works of animation, experimental, and narrative fiction.
+|Narrative shorts less than 40 minutes in length.
 Films submitted under this category may be invited by festival programmers to participate as an Official Selection.
-Historically, shorts less than 15 minutes have had a higher success rate of acceptance.
+Historically, shorts less than 15 minutes have a higher rate of acceptance.

-|The MSP International Film Festival accepts feature length documentary films of all categories, genres, and niches.
-Films submitted under this category may be invited by festival programmers to participate as either an Official Selection or in the Documentary Competition.
+|Documentary features over 40 minutes in length.
+Films submitted under this category may be invited by festival programmers to participate as an Official Selection in one of the following programs: Documentaries, Minnesota Made Documentary Competition, Documentary Competition.

-|The MSP International Film Festival accepts short documentaries.
+|Documentary shorts less than 40 minutes in length.
 Films submitted under this category may be invited by festival programmers to participate as an Official Selection.
-Historically, shorts less than 15 minutes have had a higher success rate of acceptance.
+Historically, shorts less than 15 minutes have a higher rate of acceptance.

 MISSION & OBJECTIVE

 To foster a knowledgeable and vibrant appreciation of the art of film through a commitment to exhibiting the very best of contemporary and historical independent, local, national and international cinema.
 In doing so, we inform our audiences about the cultures, histories, cutting-edge news and filmmaking artistry from countries around the world.